entando/entando-docs/vuepress/docs/next/docs/reference/local-tips-and-tricks.md

 **Q: What do I do if the AppBuilder is lacking its left menu?**

 **A:** The most common cause is a failure of the EntandoApp to initialize.
-This could be caused by networking issues (see the previous point) or configuration issues related to the database, Keycloak, etc. The `appbuilder-menu-bff-deployment` will not be created until the EntandoApp installation is successful, and without that service the left menu will be unable to load.
+This could be caused by networking issues (see the previous point) or configuration issues related to the database, Keycloak, etc. The `appbuilder-menu-bff-deployment` will not be created until the EntandoApp installation is successful, and without that service, the left menu will be unable to load.

 1. Examine the status of the EntandoApp:
 ``` bash